-As at 31 December 2019, the registration of JPMorgan Chase Bank, N.A. ("the registered bank") in New Zealand is subject to the following conditions (the "Conditions of Registration") which came into effect on 1 January 2019:
+There was a change to the Conditions of Registration which came into effect on 1 May 2020.
+The registration of JPMorgan Chase Bank, N.A. ("the registered bank") in New Zealand is subject to the following conditions:

-- That the banking group does not conduct any non-financial activities that in aggregate are material relative to its total activities. - In this condition of registration, the meaning of "material" is based on generally accepted accounting practice. - 2.
-That the banking group's insurance business is not greater than 1% of its total consolidated assets.
+1. That the banking group does not conduct any non-financial activities that in aggregate are material relative to its total activities.

-Conditions of Registration (continued)
+In this condition of registration, the meaning of "material" is based on generally accepted accounting practice.

+2. That the banking group's insurance business is not greater than 1% of its total consolidated assets.